DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

 This repo contains the Java source code for:

-* a pair of java callouts for Apigee that Generate or Verify encrypted JWT (JWE with JSON payloads) that use RSA encryption (RSA-OAEP or RSA-OAEP-256).
+* a pair of java callouts for Apigee that Generate or Verify encrypted JWT (JWE with JSON payloads) that use RSA encryption (RSA-OAEP or RSA-OAEP-256), or ECDH encryption (ECDH-ES, ECDH-ES+A128KW, ECDH-ES+A192KW, ECDH-ES+A256KW)

-* a second pair of java callouts that generate or verify JWE (JWE with non-JSON encrypted payloads) with RSA algorithms.
+* a second pair of java callouts that generate or verify JWE (JWE with non-JSON encrypted payloads) with RSA or EC algorithms.

 ## Notes:

 * The Encrypted JWT and JWE standards allow a variety of encryption algorithms.
-This callout supports only the RSA-based encryption algorithms.
+This callout supports only the RSA-based and EC-based encryption algorithms.

-* I discourage the use of RSA-OAEP and encourage the use of RSA-OAEP-256, which relies on the SHA-256 hash.
+* If you choose to use RSA-based cryptography, I discourage the use of RSA-OAEP and encourage the use of RSA-OAEP-256, which relies on the SHA-256 hash.
 In 2017, Google [announced a practical method of producing a "collision" for SHA-1](https://security.googleblog.com/2017/02/announcing-first-sha1-collision.html).
   And in that announcement, stressed that it is time to retire the SHA-1 hash.
   RSA-OAEP depends on the SHA-1 hash.
 Better to avoid using it, if possible.

 ## License

-This code is Copyright (c) 2017-2021 Google LLC, and is released under the Apache Source License v2.0.
+This code is Copyright (c) 2017-2024 Google LLC, and is released under the Apache Source License v2.0.
 For information see the [LICENSE](LICENSE) file.

 ## Disclaimer